GIFT SHOP GUIDE

 The Trapholt Museum is located on Denmark’s mainland of Jutland.
 It’s a museum made of collection of buildings akin to that of a sprawling farming estate.
 Permanent and temporary exhibitions showcase modern art, crafts and product design, with a particular focus on chronicling the development of Danish furniture design from the 20th century to present day.

 Set in a beautiful sculpture garden that overlooks the Kolding Fjord, Trapholt’s grounds and buildings have become attractions in their own right; cutting across the spectrum of architectural styles.
 Arne Jacobson’s cube flex summer house is a centrepiece, but its stark angles are offset by the soft thatched roof of the gallery building next door.

 THE BOTTOM OF THE ROTUNDA AT TRAPHOLT MUSEUM OF MODERN ART AND DESIGN IS DEDICATED TO DANISH DESIGNED CHAIRS (PHOTO COURTESY OF TRAPHOLT)

 The Trapholt Design Shop offers a similarly clever mix of modern interior objects and artisanal arts and crafts ideas and pieces.
 This is an original assortment from both Danish and international brands that feels hand-picked, collected slowly and carefully.
-A variety of design combinations from LARSEN & ERIKSEN’s Absalon Collection are paired with Italian leather goods, silk scarves and jewellery created by Danish goldsmiths.
+A variety of design combinations from LARSEN & ERIKSEN’s Absalon collection are paired with Italian leather goods, silk scarves and jewelry created by Danish goldsmiths.
 Alongside the requisite selection of postcards and posters, there’s an enormous bookshelf with literature and coffee-table books that beautifully chart furniture design.